roh1tns/Basic-GAN/README.md

 # Basic-GAN
 A basic GAN that generates handwritten numbers using PyTorch.
-Trained with MNIST dataset,
+Trained with MNIST dataset